R. D. Laing

-Ronald David Laing (7 October 1927 – 23 August 1989), usually cited as R. D. Laing, was a Scottish psychiatrist who wrote extensively on mental illness, particularly psychosis and schizophrenia.
+Ronald David Laing (7 October 1927 – 23 August 1989) was a Scottish psychiatrist who wrote extensively on mental illness, particularly psychosis and schizophrenia.
+Politically, Laing was regarded as a thinker of the New Left.
+He has been theatrically portrayed by Mike Maran, Alan Cox, Billy Mack, and David Tennant in the 2017 film Mad to Be Normal.

 Laing's views on the causes and treatment of psychopathological phenomena were influenced by his study of existential philosophy and ran counter to the chemical and electroshock methods that had become psychiatric orthodoxy.
 Laing took the expressed feelings of the individual patient or client as valid descriptions of personal experience rather than simply as symptoms of mental illness.
-Though associated in the public mind with the anti-psychiatry movement, he rejected the label.
+Although associated in the public mind with the anti-psychiatry movement, he rejected the label.
 Laing regarded schizophrenia as the normal psychological adjustment to a dysfunctional social context.

-Politically, Laing was regarded as a thinker of the New Left.
-He was portrayed by David Tennant in the 2017 film Mad to Be Normal.

 Early years

 Laing was born in the Govanhill district of Glasgow on 7 October 1927, the only child of civil engineer David Park MacNair Laing and Amelia Glen Laing (née Kirkwood).
-Laing described his parents his mother especially as being somewhat anti-social, and demanding the maximum achievement from him.
-Although his biographer son largely discounted Laing's childhood account, an obituary by an acquaintance of Laing asserted that about his parents – "the full truth he told only to a few close friends".
+Laing described his parents, particularly his mother, as being somewhat anti-social, and demanding the maximum achievement from him.
+Adrian, his son and biographer, discounted much of Laing's published childhood account, and an obituary by an acquaintance of Laing asserted that, of his parents, "the full truth he told only to a few close friends".

 He was educated initially at Sir John Neilson Cuthbertson Public School and after four years transferred to Hutchesons' Grammar School.
 Described variously as clever, competitive or precocious, he studied classics, particularly philosophy, including through reading books from the local library.
 Small and slightly built, Laing participated in distance running; he was also a musician, being made an Associate of the Royal College of Music.
 He studied medicine at the University of Glasgow.
 During his time in Glasgow, he set up a "Socratic Club", of which the philosopher Bertrand Russell agreed to be president.
 Laing failed his final exams.
 In a partial autobiography, Wisdom, Madness and Folly, Laing said he felt remarks he made under the influence of alcohol at a university function had offended the staff and led to him being failed on every subject including some he was sure he had passed.
 After spending six months working in a psychiatric unit, Laing passed the re-sits in 1951 to qualify as a medical doctor.